chisNaN/git-tuto/README.md

 Will set nano (if you like it also) as default editor when git will prompt you to insert some text.

+`git config --global pull.rebase true`

+Will set rebase for pull operations by default

 `git config --global alias.YOUR_ALIAS real command`

 example: